 In July 2015, my divorce was officially finalised.
 It was a tough decision to end the marriage, and for this reason, I have yet to speak about it on my blog, but there have been a few events recently that have made me want to speak up and share my story.

 The first is that I went to a wedding late last year and felt pity from many of my extended family members that I spoke to.
 I’m not sure if this is what they felt or if I was projecting this onto them, but part of me wanted to say, “It’s okay.
 I’d rather be happily divorced than unhappily married!”

-The second is that I see a lot of clients in unhappy or abusive relationships and marriages, and for whatever reason, they choose to stay.
-This occurs even when deep down they know that in the long run, they (and probably their partners too) would be much happier and better off if they were to leave.
+The second is that I see many clients in unhappy or abusive relationships and marriages, and for whatever reason, they choose to stay.
+This occurs even when, deep down, they know that in the long run, they (and probably their partners too) would be much happier and better off if they were to leave.

 There are many reasons for people choosing to stay in an unhappy marriage, including: